subalterngames/fast_image_encoder/README.md

 1. It uses an external Rust library to encode png and jpg files.
 2. It encodes to a pre-cached array.
 Conversely, Unity encodes to a newly-allocated array, thus increasingly GC collect time.

-**Depending on the benchmark used, Fast Image Encoder is faster than Unity's image conversion by 75% to 98%.**

 ## How to add Fast Image Encoder to your program